amirahSaad/MTA-EDA/Project Proposal.md

 ## Setup:

-I will use the MTA metro turnstile database, And the database from (http://web.mta.info/developers/turnstile.html) The two months of April and May seem to be enough lead time before the September for people to be able to come to kids safety event into their calendar.
+I will use the MTA metro turnstile database, And the database from (http://web.mta.info/developers/turnstile.html) The three months of June,July and Augest seem to be enough lead time before the September for people to be able to come to kids safety event into their calendar.

 ## Tools: